M1/M2 Student Seminars

 Dates:

-- A gift card will be provided to subsidize the cost of ingredients for virtual sessions
+- If a virtual cooking session is included, a gift card will be provided to help offset the cost of ingredients.

-- Pre-work (readings/prep), not including grocery shopping, will average 1 hour per class
+- Pre-work, including brief readings or ingredient prep, will average about 1 hour per session.

 Learning Objectives: